warezpeddler/SharpMole/README.md

 #### Limitations of the --opsec Flag

-- **Opsec is not guaranteed**: Opsec mode attempts to avoid generating unauthorized file access events.
-However, within hardened environments, Sharpmole is likely to generate alerts when more complex ACL rules are in place.
-TLDR: this flag is not a silver bullet and modification to the codebase may be required, in line with the target environment you are facing..
+- **Opsec is not guaranteed**: Opsec mode attempts to avoid generating unauthorized file access events by checking the current users permission before attempting to traverse a directory.
+However, within hardened environments, SharpMole is likely to generate alerts when more complex ACL rules are in use.
+TLDR: this flag is not a silver bullet and modification to the codebase may be required in order for SharpMole to work in the target environment you are assessing.
 - **Performance Impact**: These additional permission checks add overhead and the time it will take to complete is highly dependent on the size of the target directory/share.